juliaguida/oystercard/devops/hello_cloud_world.md

 For the sake of this project, we are going to use AWS as our designated Cloud provider.
 In order to work with AWS, you need to [create an account](https://aws.amazon.com/free/).

 You will need to enter a debit/credit card for this.
-However, we are going to use only one AWS Service (S3) which is **free tier elegible for a year**, so it should not generate any costs under your account.
+However, we are going to use only one AWS Service (S3) which is **free tier eligible for a year**, so it should not generate any costs under your account.

 ## Create an S3 Bucket on AWS